chenzhaiyu/abspy/README.md

 ### Example 2 - Convex decomposition from mesh

-The example loads a mesh to `VertexGroupReference`, partitions ambient space into a cell complex, identify cells inside reference mesh, and visualize the cells.
+The example loads a mesh to `VertexGroupReference`, partitions ambient space into a cell complex, identifies cells inside reference mesh, and visualizes the cells.

 ```python
 from abspy import VertexGroupReference